jackcundiff22/Active-Directory-Home-Lab-/README.md

 ##  Overview

-This project is a hands-on Active Directory home lab built using Windows Server 2022 in a virtualized environment.
-The goal was to simulate a real-world enterprise IT environment by configuring domain services, user management, access control, Group Policy, and network file sharing.
+This project is a hands-on Active Directory home lab built in a virtualized Windows Server 2022 environment.
+The goal was to simulate a small business IT infrastructure by configuring identity management, access control, shared resources, and user policy enforcement.

-This lab demonstrates core IT support and system administration skills relevant to Help Desk, Desktop Support, and Junior IT roles.
+This lab demonstrates practical IT support and systems administration skills relevant to Help Desk, Desktop Support, Junior Systems Administration, and entry-level Infrastructure roles.

 ---

+## Project Objectives

+The purpose of this lab was to simulate a small business IT environment and practice common system administration tasks, including:

+* Deploying and organizing Active Directory users, groups, and OUs
+* Applying group-based permissions to shared resources
+* Enforcing security policies with Group Policy
+* Automating user resource access through mapped network drives
+* Testing user access and security restrictions across multiple roles

 ##  Technologies Used